castig/Frontend-Javascript-Rubric/old/AssessmentRubric.md

-#Frontend Web Development Assessment#
+**Frontend Web Development Assessment**

-##Overview:##

-The following is meant to be the seed of a community discussion around a baseline diagnostic for the discipline of Front-end Web Development.

-The test is meant for individuals seeking feedback on their self-learning and/or a stamp of baseline proficiency.
-There are two components of the assessment: 1) confirmation of fundamental concept understanding through standardized questions 2) assessment of practical ability to apply skill-set through development of a dynamic website project which is then reviewed using a rubric to check for accomplishment of the following core learning objectives:
+Overview:

+Candidates for a General Assembly Certificate in Frontend Web Development will apply [principles/concepts of?]
+HTML, CSS, and Javascript in creating a one-page website to showcase a topic, business, cause, or person of their choice.
+In building this webpage, they will be demonstrating their proficiency with the following learning objectives:

 -        Write clean, efficient, concise, logically structured, and easily readable code.

--        Write HTML, CSS, and Javascript to match a given specification or mockup.
+-        Write HTML, CSS, and Javascript to match a given mockup or visual presentation.

--        Design a responsive application with an appropriate load-time, (as measured by the YSlow plugin).
+-        Design a responsive application with an appropriate load-time, as measured by the YSlow plugin.

--        Organize site file structure in an intuitive manner, with separate files for HTML, CSS, and Javascript.
+-        Organize file structure in an intuitive manner, with separate files for HTML, CSS, and Javascript.

 -        Use SEO techniques to optimize the site’s visibility in search engines.

+Projects will be assessed on the following rubric.

+For each category, check the box that describes the students’ work in this project:

 **Criteria**

-In evaluating project submissions each criteria item is evaluated using the following levels:
-- 3: High Proficiency
-- 2: Baseline Proficiency
-- 1: Subpar or Lacking Proficiency
+**3: Expert**

+**2: Proficient**

+**1: Lacking Proficiency**

 ***Functionality***

-- Matching specifications
+Matching specifications

---The application functions exactly as intended.
+The application functions exactly as intended.

---The application functions mostly as intended.
+The application functions mostly as intended.

---The application does not function as intended.
+The application does not function as intended.

---Javascript Console Errors
+Javascript Console Errors

 No errors.

 Less than [number] errors.

 More than [number] errors.

 Markup errors (missing/extra closing tags).